SILEX Uranium Enrichment Technology

 Uranium Enrichment

-Naturally occurring uranium is dominated by two isotopes, U235 and U238.
+Naturally occurring uranium consists of two main isotopes, U235 and U238.
 Nuclear energy is produced by the splitting (or ‘fission’) of the U235 atoms.
-Natural uranium is made up of ~0.7% of the ‘active’ U235 isotope with the balance (~99.3%) made up of the U238 isotope.
-Uranium enrichment is the process of concentrating or enriching the U235 isotope up to 5% for use as fuel in a conventional nuclear power reactor and up to 20% for emerging advanced Small Modular Reactors (SMRs).
+Natural uranium is made up of ~0.7% of the ‘active’ U235 isotope with the balance (~99.3%) comprised of the inactive U238 isotope.
+Uranium enrichment is the process of concentrating or enriching the U235 isotope for use as fuel in a conventional nuclear power reactor.
 Enrichment is a technically difficult process and accounts for around 30% of the cost of nuclear fuel and approximately 5% of the total cost of the electricity generated by nuclear power.

 The Separation of Isotopes by Laser EXcitation (SILEX) process is the only third-generation enrichment technology known to be in the advanced stages of commercial development today.
 The SILEX technology can effectively enrich uranium through highly selective laser excitation of the 235UF6 isotopic molecule to produce ‘reactor fuel grade’ uranium which contains an assay of U235 of around 5%.
 UF6 is the fluorinated gaseous form of uranium, which is made via chemical conversion from the uranium oxide produced by miners.